aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 1. On the **AdatumLab500-04 \| Quick start** blade, in the **Manage** section, click on **Alerts**, and then click on **Setting**.

-1. On the **Alert settings** blade, review the preconfigured alerts and risk levels.
+1. On the **Alert settings** blade, review the pre-configured alerts and risk levels.
 Click on any of them for more detailed information.

 1. Return to the **AdatumLab500-04 \| Quick start** blade and click on **Overview**.